Ballot Harvesting: What Is It? How Does It Work?

 What Voters Should Know

-For many citizens, voting is how they participate in their local, state, and federal politics.
-For some voters, absentee voting and ballot harvesting are ways to ensure their voices are heard in government.
-Like any system, however, these different forms of voting and vote-collecting can be abused.
+For many citizens, voting is how they take part in local, state, and federal politics.
+For some voters, absentee voting and ballot harvesting ensure their voices are heard in government.
+Like any system, people can abuse these different forms of voting and vote-collecting.

 Was this helpful?